kbandla/libgmail/README.md

 # libgmail - Gmail IMAP Interface in Python
-libgmail is a simple API to access Gmail using python via Gmail's IMAP interface.
+libgmail is a minimal API to access Gmail using python via Gmail's IMAP interface.
 It is work in progress, based on my needs.
 Patches are welcome.

-If you are looking for a more thorough implementation with many more options, take a look at the [gmail](https://github.com/charlierguo/gmail) project.

 ## Examples
 Here are some examples of libgmail in action